Commercial Real Estate Terms and Definitions

 Super Flat Floors

-Concrete floors with minimal variations in elevation from point to point.
+Concrete floors that adhere to minimum measurements of floor flatness and levelness.
 The floors are found primarily in warehouses with automated systems.
 Precisely calibrated and leveled picking machinery and racks require level flooring to ensure proper operation.
+This term is becoming obsolete as most floors are now flatter than in prior decades due to improved construction technology, and modern machinery is better able to manage minor variances in the floor.

 Super-regional Shopping Center